0xmbe/DXXD-Ransomware-Decryptor/README.md

 # DXXD Ransomware Decryptor
-Decryption algorithm that decrypts files crypted by DXXD Ransomware
+Decryption algorithm that decrypts files crypted by DXXD Ransomware that was spotted in 2016.
+It was a type of malware that encrypted files on your computer and demanded ransom to decrypt them.

 ## Idea
-Idea was to create an algorithm that would decrypt files locked with known Ransomware that was spotted in 2016.
-It was a type of malware that encrypted files on your computer and demanded ransom to decrypt them.
+Idea was to analyze how spcific ransomware crypted files  and what algoriths it used.
 ## Build
 Use included makefile to build executable with gcc.
 ## Usage